Funds have been carefully calculated (in CAD) to cover the full costs of:

 everything the usual boy liked, I did.
 I had depression before I even knew what depression was,

-all I knew was that I was sad all the time and even more sad if somebody I loved was struggling,
+all I knew was that I was sad all the time and even more sad if somebody I loved struggled,

 but I thought that if I didn't have a reason to be sad, I couldn't tell anybody that I was.
 This lead